mankek/VCF-Split/README.md

 -i: Specifies input multi-sample vcf

+-c: Specifies the variant caller for which samples should be split or printed; optional

 -p: Prints a list of all patients found in the input file

 -s: performs splitting on the input file